Class Teacher - Mrs L Todd

 A vital part of your child’s learning at home is reading.
-This will be monitored by regular checking of your child’s reading record.
 Please sign the reading record when you have listened to your child read.
 The children are expected to read and discuss their book for at least 15 minutes each day with an adult at home.
 This will also support and develop your child’s phonics knowledge and reading comprehension.
 Now that the children are becoming more familiar with decoding words it is important to ask your child questions about what they have read to develop their comprehension.
 For example:

 - What is going on in this picture?

 - What do you think will happen next?

 - Can you think of another word for _____?